Providing Out-of-Band Connectivity to Mission-Critical IT Resources

 What You Can Do: Build Your OOB Network

-After enough outages, you start to see the pattern.
-It’s not about having better tools.
-It’s about having tools that still work when everything else doesn’t.
+After enough outages, you start to see that better tools don’t always make things better.
+It’s more about having tools that still work when everything else doesn’t.

 AI helps you see what’s happening faster and more clearly.
 OOB ensures you’re never cut off from the systems you need to fix.